 Are you looking for another tax-advantaged way to save and invest?

 With RBC Corporate Class Funds, you can get the value, choice and transparency of RBC Funds and PH&N Funds in a more tax-efficient structure.
-There are three ways to pay less tax on your investments held outside of a registered plan.
+There are two ways to pay less tax on your investments held outside of a registered plan.

 - Reduced taxable distributions

 RBC Corporate Class Funds include a comprehensive range of funds across various asset classes.

 Update regarding 2016 Federal Budget and RBC Corporate Class Funds